-Figure 15 shows the coverage and accuracy of 2D-profiling when the profiler uses a different branch predictor than the target machine.
-Remember that the 2D-profiling mechanism profiles only with the train input set to identify input-dependent branches.
-Comparing Figure 15 to Figure 13, ACC-dep drops when the target machine has a different predictor than the profiler.
-However, 2D-profiling still achieves relatively high coverage and accuracy for both input-dependent and input-independent branches in most of the benchmarks except gap, even when it uses a smaller and less accurate branch predictor than the target machine's predictor.
+Figures 17 and 18 show the coverage and accuracy of 2D-profiling when the 2D-profiler uses a different branch predictor than the target machine.
+Remember that the 2D-profiling mechanism profiles only with the train input set to identify inputdependent branches.
+Comparing Figure 17 to Figure 14, ACC-dep drops when the target machine has a different predictor than the profiler.
+However, 2D-profiling still achieves relatively high coverage and accuracy for both input-dependent and inputindependent branches in most of the benchmarks except gap, even when it uses a smaller and less accurate branch predictor for profiling than the target machine's predictor.